luchitha21/twitter-sentiment-app/README.md

-Twitter Sentiment Analysis app
+# Twitter Sentiment Analysis App Front-End

-this is the front-end of the twitter sentiment analysis app built using React-Native Expo
+This is the front-end of the twitter sentiment analysis app built using React-Native Expo